-- Complete a comprehensive Juvenile Healing to Wellness Court policies and procedures manual. - Develop written bench books, screening and assessment tools, participant contracts, participant handbooks, and any other resources needed to implement the Juvenile Healing to Wellness Court. - Begin implementation of the strategic plan, following the plan's clearly outlined goals, objectives, action steps, and timeline. - Develop a written data collection protocol describing how the data outlined in the strategic plan will be collected, stored, and analyzed to measure project success and make any needed adjustments to the project design. - Develop and implement an appropriate data collection system to support the project. - Begin collecting data pursuant the performance measures outlined in the strategic plan. - Participate in training and technical assistance activities as directed by OJJDP.
+- Complete a comprehensive Juvenile Tribal Healing to Wellness Court policies and procedures manual. - Develop written bench books, screening and assessment tools, participant contracts, participant handbooks, and any other resources needed to implement the Juvenile Tribal Healing to Wellness Court. - Begin implementation of the strategic plan, following the plan's clearly outlined goals, objectives, action steps, and timeline. - Develop a written data collection protocol describing how the data outlined in the strategic plan will be collected, stored, and analyzed to measure project success and make any needed adjustments to the project design. - Develop and implement an appropriate data collection system (or an existing system) to support the project. - Begin collecting data pursuant the performance measures outlined in the strategic plan. - Participate in training and technical assistance activities as directed by OJJDP.

-- Begin screening court-involved juveniles and young adult under age 21 for eligibility for the Juvenile Healing to Wellness Court. - Begin referring eligible individuals to the Juvenile Healing to Wellness Court. - Begin accepting appropriate individuals into the Juvenile Healing to Wellness Court.
+- Begin screening court-involved juveniles and young adult under age 21 for eligibility for the Juvenile Tribal Healing to Wellness Court. - Engage in early referral process of eligible individuals to the Juvenile Tribal Healing to Wellness Court. - Begin accepting appropriate individuals into the Juvenile Tribal Healing to Wellness Court. - Begin collecting all relevant data regarding participants and program operations using the specific case management and data collection system. - Review the strategic plan in light of early program implementation and make any needed adjustments; submit to OJJDP program office for approval. - Participate in training and technical assistance activities as directed by OJJDP. - Develop a written sustainability plan.

-- Begin collecting all relevant data regarding participants and program operations using the specific case management and data collection system. - Review the strategic plan in light of early program implementation and make any needed adjustments; submit to OJJDP program office for approval. - Participate in training and technical assistance provided by the program office through a designated provider. - Develop a written sustainability plan.
+- Continue to accept participants into the Juvenile Tribal Healing to Wellness Court. - Continue to collect and analyze project data. - Conduct process evaluation with assistance from OJJDP-designated training and technical assistance provider.

-- Continue to accept participants into the Juvenile Healing to Wellness Court. - Continue to collect and analyze project data. - Conduct process evaluation with assistance from OJJDP-designated training and technical assistance provider. - Review the strategic plan to include a sustainability section and any additional revisions needed; submit to OJJDP program office for approval. - Participate in training and technical assistance provided by the program office through a designated provider.
+- Review the strategic plan to include a sustainability section and any additional revisions needed; submit to OJJDP program office for approval. - Participate in training and technical assistance activities as directed by OJJDP.